 - The name and location of the prison where the defendant is detained

 - The booking number in the police blotter

-- The charges made against the defendant
+- The charges filed against the accused

-- Any other related information
+- Any extra relevant information

 - Bank accounts

 - Antiques or art collections

 - Farm equipment